Yan Gomes Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes has an RBI in 20 of 51 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Gomes has driven home a run in 20 games this season (38.5%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on one occasion..

-- In 20 of 51 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 38.5% of his games this year, with more than one run scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.